kashi11/blog-for-noobs/README.md

 # blog-for-noobs
-blog for evryone where they can share their opinios and thoughts with others
+Blog for everyone where they can share their opinios and thoughts with others

+Everyone can see all post that have been possted on blog-for-noobs.
+ You can post something by logging in.